quynhanhha/musician-solver-haskell/PROFILING_REPORT.md

 | 5       | 438     | 32.9%      |
 | 6       | 67      | 5.0%       |
 | 7       | 5       | 0.4%       |

-**Analysis:** The algorithm performs optimally, with 46.5% of targets solved in 4 guesses.
-The distribution is well-centered with minimal worst-case scenarios (only 5 targets require 7 guesses).

 ### 1.3 Worst-Case Targets